Arriving in the morning

-The academy gates will open at 8:30am each morning and we ask that your parents/carers drop you off at the academy gates so that you (and the other children!) settle quickly and are ready to start the academy day.
-We ask that the office are informed if someone different will be picking you up in the afternoon.
+The academy gates will open at 8:40am each morning and we ask that your parents/carers line up at the drop off point so at 8.45 you (and the other children!) can settle quickly and are ready to start the academy day.
+We ask that the office is informed if someone different will be picking you up in the afternoon.

 Each morning the children come in and put their coats and bags into their lockers and packed lunches into the cookery room.
-They will then sit quietly and complete the early morning maths challenge or read to an adult at their desks whilst Mrs Keighley and Miss Browne call the register to check if all of the children are in the academy.
+They will then sit quietly and complete the early morning challenge, handwriting or reading to an adult at their desks whilst Miss Elvin, Miss Mills and Miss Browne call the register to check if all the children are in the academy.
 You will be asked what you are having for lunch.

-We start our Maths lessons with Just Know It’s, focussing on key maths skills and facts that the children need to learn.
-For example doubling, number bonds and time.
+We start our Maths lessons by focussing on key maths skills and facts that the children need to learn.
+For example, doubling, number bonds and time.
 We practise counting forwards and back in 1s, 2s, 5s, and 10s daily.
 We strive to make the lessons interactive and enjoyable with well thought out equipment used to aid learning this can all be found in our maths areas or in our resource trays.

-Maths lessons are blocked into units, where we focus on each objective linked to that unit after completing a pre-learning task.
-Throughout each unit we will use concrete, pictorial and abstract methods to deepen understanding.
+Maths lessons are supported by Effective Maths scheme, where we focus on each objective using concrete, pictorial and abstract methods to deepen understanding.
 We also use fluency, reasoning and problem solving challenges daily.

 There are lots of things that you can do at home to help you with your maths, such as:

-During the afternoon, we will either do music, PE, science, art, history or geography.
+During the afternoon, we take part in our foundation subjects – Music, ICT, PE, Science, History, Geography, Art and PHSE.
 Pupils are mostly taught by the class teacher but are also taught by other members of staff who can share their own subject expertise with the children.